-Last week we explained how to boost your home wi-fi signal in five steps.
-Trouble is, our last tip of turning an old router into a repeater is more tricky than simply checking its position in your home.
-The process should extend the wireless signal to the darkest corners of your home, but you’ll likely spend 30 minutes setting it up.
+Want to boost your home wi-fi signal?
+One of the best techniques for receiving a more reliable internet connection is turning an old router into a repeater.
+This should extend your wireless signal to the darkest corners of your home, but you’ll likely spend 30 minutes setting it up.

 Wireless router buying guide – our expert tips

 Check your router’s manual

 Some routers have repeater functionality built in, while others need customer firmware.
 Find out from your router’s manual to see if it’s possible to use a second wireless router to repeat the wi-fi signal or use it as a bridge – official documentation is available for the following Apple, Belkin and Linksys.

 Enable the built-in repeater mode

 Before starting, make a note of the MAC address of both the current (‘primary’) and ‘old’ routers.
 It’s often labelled on the bottom of the router and looks something like ’00:00:00:00:00:00′.

 - Power on your current ‘primary’ router and connect your computer to it via an Ethernet cable.
 Open a web browser on your computer and enter the Admin page URL (most are similar to http://192.168.1.1), then the username and password.
 The manual will contain this information and guidance to the admin page settings.